 - Type of work (e.g., production assistant, reporter, etc.)

 - Equipment used (e.g., Adobe Photoshop, XLR microphones)

 - Your professional goals (within five years)

-The exit paper should be three-five typed pages, double-spaced, with one-inch margins.
-Interns submit the paper through Blackboard by the appropriate deadline.
+The exit paper should be three to five typed pages, double-spaced, with one-inch margins.
+Interns must submit the paper through Blackboard by the appropriate deadline.

 When should I do my internship?